 According to Texas state laws, paternity is considered “legal fatherhood,” bringing with it a whole host of rights and responsibilities.
 While each family is unique, establishing court-recognized paternity is generally highly beneficial to both the child and parents.
-Depending on your specific situation, you may need to take certain steps, including a legal DNA test, to establish paternity for legal purposes.
+Depending on your specific situation, you may need to take certain steps, including a legal paternity test, to establish paternity for legal purposes.

 Texas Paternity Laws

 In the case of a child born to two legally married parents, paternity is automatically established, and the father’s name is included on the birth certificate.
 However, if the parents are not married, Texas law states that paternity must be established before the child’s legal father is declared.
 Establishing paternity in Texas can be accomplished in one of two ways:

 - Voluntary Acknowledgement of Paternity: If both the mother and father agree on paternity, then a legal form can be completed at birth to establish paternity.

 - Involuntary (Court-Ordered): In cases in which the mother and supposed father either do not agree on paternity or are unsure whether there is a biological relation, court proceedings are the next step.
 During the paternity process, the court may order a legal paternity test to confirm or dismiss the father-child relationship if needed.

 Court-ordered paternity tests are very common for families who have enlisted the court in their paternity case.
 If you are an unmarried parent who has not (or cannot) complete a Voluntary Acknowledgement of Paternity, you will most likely need to undergo legal paternity testing to move forward with court proceedings.
 If you are pursuing custody, child support, or other legal responsibilities, you can also expect court-ordered testing.